yindolia/NeuralNets/README.md

 # NeuralNets

-Implimentation of basic __Feed-Forward Neural Network__ & a __Recurrent Neural Network__ using only first principle
+Implimentation of basic __Neural Networks__ (Mostly RNNs) using first principles and Tensorflow.

-Library used Numpy and Theano for Python
+Some also have used tfLearn

+Meant for learning and understanding purposes.

+Library used Numpy, Theano, Tensorflow, TFlearn in python.